geniusdibya/pepithon/How to send email using Node.js.md

 # How to send email using Node.js?

-Nodejs is server side javascript runtime built on chrome v8 engine.
+Nodejs is a server-side javascript runtime built on chrome v8 engine.
 Node js allows us to use javascript on server side.

 We will be using windows 10 machine for this tutorial.
 Visit 'https://nodejs.org/en/' you will find following options.
 Right now 10.16.3 stable version available.

 ### Prerequisites
-You shoud be having a working windows machine to begin with this tutorial.
+You should be having a working windows machine, to begin with this tutorial.

 ### Installation
 ![download button for node js](https://i.imgur.com/usNb657.png)